-After the message "Creating project 'MyToolWindowPackageUC'…project creation successful" is displayed on the status bar, you can add a user control to your project.
+After several moments, the Package Wizard finishes building the project.
+You obtain the "Creating project 'MyToolWindowPackageUC'…project creation successful" message on the status bar.
+Continue to add a user control to your project.

 To add the ctlClockLib User Control

-In Solution Explorer, right-click the solution 'MyToolWindowPackageUC', point to Add, and then click Existing Project.
+In Solution Explorer, right-click Solution 'MyToolWindowPackageUC', point to Add and select Existing Project.

-In the Add Existing Project dialog box, open the ctlClockLib project and select the ctlClock.lib.csproj or ctlClock.lib.vbproj project file.
+In the Add Existing Project dialog box, open the ctlClockLib project and select the ctlClock.lib.csproj project file.
 Click OK.
 This enables the user control that you can use in the designer.

-In Solution Explorer, right-click MyControl.cs or MyControl.vb and select View Designer.
+In Solution Explorer, right-click MyControl.cs and select View Designer.
 This opens the forms designer that shows the generated control for the tool window.

 In the designer, select the clock control that was just added and change the Anchor property to just be Top.

-In Solution Explorer, right-click the ctlClockLib project node and then click Properties.
+In the Solution Explorer, right-click the ctlClockLib project node and select Properties.

-On the Signing tab, select Sign the assembly.
-In the Choose a strong name key file box, click <browse> and navigate to the key.snk file in the MyToolWindowPackageUC project folder.
+Select the Signing tab and check Sign the assembly.
+In the Choose a strong name key file text box, select <browse> and navigate to the key.snk file in the MyToolWindowPackageUC project folder.

 Compile the program and make sure there are no errors.
-This step registers the VSPackage and its tool window with Visual Studio.
+This step registers the VSPackage and its tool window with Visual Studio 2008.

-In the experimental Visual Studio, on the View menu, point to Other Windows and then click MyToolWindowUC.
-This displays your tool window, which has a running time display.
+In the experimental Visual Studio 2008, open the View menu and select Other Windows and then select MyToolWindowUC.
+This displays your tool window with a running time display.